Perangelot/Perangelot.github.io/content/posts/install emacs on windows.md

 libraries to Windows.
-There are many ways to achieve this, but the one I prefer is to use `msys2`. `msys2` is an open-source software based on `cygwin` which does exactly what we need: Provide the necessary tools to build Linux software natively in Windows.
-So let's install it!
+There are many ways to achieve this, but the one I prefer is to use `msys2`. `msys2` is an open-source software based on `cygwin` which does exactly what we need: Provide the necessary tools to build Linux software natively on Windows.
+So installing this piece of software is the first thing we are going to do.

 ### <span class="section-num">2.1</span> Installing `msys2` {#installing-msys2}